Elena Dementieva: 2009: Two Slam semifinals, career-high No. 3 ranking

-As preparation for Wimbledon, Dementieva took part at the Aegon International in Eastbourne.
-Seeded first, she was upset in the second round by the eventual finalist Virginie Razzano.
+As preparation for Wimbledon, Dementieva took part at the Eastbourne International.
+Seeded top, she was upset in the second round by the eventual finalist Virginie Razzano.
 Seeded fourth at Wimbledon, Dementieva easily reached the semifinal dropping only 20 games en route.
 In her second consecutive Wimbledon semifinal, Dementieva played against the No. 2 seed and eventual champion Serena Williams.
-Dementieva held a single match point at 5–4 in the third set but eventually lost the match 7–6, 5–7, 6–8 in the longest Wimbledon semifinal of the Open era.
+Dementieva held a single match point at 5–4 in the third set but eventually lost the match 7–6, 5–7, 6–8 in what was at the time the longest Wimbledon semifinal of the Open era.

 In the lead up to the US Open, Dementieva took part in three tournaments.
-At the Bank of the West Classic in Stanford, she advanced to the semifinal defeating Daniela Hantuchová en route, but then was crushed by Venus Williams, 6–0, 6–1.
-At the Western & Southern Women's Open in Cincinnati, she defeated Yanina Wickmayer and Caroline Wozniacki to reach the semifinal.
+At the Stanford Classic, she advanced to the semifinal defeating Daniela Hantuchová en route, but then was crushed by Venus Williams, 6–0, 6–1.
+At the Cincinnati Open, she defeated Yanina Wickmayer and Caroline Wozniacki to reach the semifinal.
 In a bizarre match, Dementieva fell to Jelena Janković, despite leading 6–2 in the final set tiebreak having already saved three match points herself prior.
 At the Rogers Cup in Toronto, Dementieva defeated Serena Williams to reach her fourth final of the year.
 In the final, she defeated an unseeded Maria Sharapova to win her third title of the year and 14th of her career.
 As a result of her performances in these three tournaments, Dementieva secured the US Open Series crown.
-Entering the US Open as one of the favourites, Dementieva suffered a shock loss to the world No. 70 Melanie Oudin.
+Entering the US Open as one of the favourites, Dementieva suffered a shock loss to the world No. 70, Melanie Oudin.

 In 2009 after the US Open, Elena was awarded the Order of Honour by the Russian president Dmitry Medvedev at the Kremlin in Moscow.
 The Order of Honor is awarded to Russian citizens for high achievement.

 On 14 September, Dementieva became one of eight women to qualify for the Tour Championships in Doha.
 At the Premier 5 Pan Pacific Open, she lost in the second round to Kateryna Bondarenko.
 Dementieva's next tournament was the Premier Mandatory China Open.
 She defeated Li Na on her way to the quarterfinals before losing in straight sets to Agnieszka Radwańska.

 At the year-ending WTA Championships, Dementieva won her first round-robin match in the Maroon group against Venus after trailing 3–6, 1–3 in the second set.
 She then suffered two consecutive losses, to Serena in her second round-robin match by 2–6, 4–6, then to Svetlana Kuznetsova, by 3–6, 2–6.
 Because of this, she failed to reach to the semifinals.

 Dementieva finished 2009 as the world No. 5, one spot lower from 2008 year end ranking.
-The highlights of her career this year included winning Auckland, Sydney and Toronto and reaching the semis at the Australian Open and Wimbledon.
+The highlights of her career this year included winning Auckland, Sydney and Toronto and reaching the semifinals at the Australian Open and Wimbledon.